 Best Compact Camera for Beginners

-Canon Powershot Elph 180
+Canon Powershot Elph 360 HS A

-If you’re looking for something at the budget end of the spectrum, this camera for Canon should fit the bill nicely.
+If you’re looking for something at the budget end of the spectrum, this little Canon should fit the bill nicely.
 Jess and I both started our digital camera journeys with a version of the Elph line, and we’ve always found them to be reliable shooters that just get the job done.

-Panasonic Lumix ZS70
+Panasonic Lumix ZS99

 All of these features combine to make it a great camera for beginners.
 I definitely believe that having the option to shoot in some of the manual modes is really important, and as you progress in your photography journey, you will appreciate the options that this camera opens up to you.